lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

     - Prospective: No disease, data collected as time passes
     - Retrospective: Disease at start, data obtained from past records
 - Variables of interest
-    - Outcome: Is the disease
+    - Outcome: The disease
-    - Exposure/predictor: Factor that is thought to influence the outcome
+    - Exposure/predictor: Factor that may influence the outcome
 - Framingham:
     - 3 visits, >13 years follow up
     - ~4400 participants

 `@script`
-Let's quickly review what we covered.
-We compared the cohort types, and differences being mostly in when the disease occurs.
-The terms for the variables are outcome for the disease and exposure or predictor for the variables that might relate to the outcome.
-Lastly, we briefly looked at the Framingham study.
+In summary, we compared the prospective and retrospective designs, the difference in when the disease occurs, the outcome and exposure or predictor, and a brief look at the Framingham study.

 ---